Exploring the challenges and opportunities associated with the roles of police tutors and assessors.

-This programme of research seeks to engage with police forces throughout England and Wales to ascertain how tutor constables are deployed within them, the reasons for, and consequences of, such deployment and the challenges and opportunities associated with the tutor constable programme.
+This programme of research seeks to engage with police forces throughout England and Wales to ascertain:

 There are two elements of the research which will require interaction with human participants to generate data.
 These are data requests to individual police forces and semi-structured interviews.

-Data requests will be sent, via email, to the Learning and Development leads for each police force in England and Wales.
+Data requests will be sent by email to the learning and development leads for each police force in England and Wales.
 It is important to note here that the request will be for existing factual data rather than a means of eliciting opinions or experiences about the subject matter being investigated.

 Types of data that will be requested in this exercise will be information regarding, for example, the type of tutoring model run in a particular force or whether incentives are offered.
 We are therefore using this approach to access existing data rather than generate new data.
 The data requested is non-sensitive and does not pertain to private individual data.

 Interviews will be with between two to four members of the College of Policing and of individual forces who have a strategic or operational role pertaining to the tutor constable programme.
-Interviews will be semi-structured to allow for interviewees to address issues that may have hitherto been unidentified by the researchers and, also, to allow for the probing of specific points.
+Interviews will be semi-structured to allow for interviewees to address issues that may have been unidentified by the researchers and to allow for the probing of specific points.